Balou du Rouet x Razz and Jazz/Rio Grande

 Bailey was presented to AHS and not only received an overall 7.33, which makes her a Premium mare, but was also the top mare!
 She is also approved with GOV and was accepted in their MMB with scores of 7 across the board.
 She has also produced several Premium GOV offspring.

 Fox Lair purchased Bailey Spring 2015.
 It was her wonderful bloodlines that first drew us to her.
 She boasts the oustanding lines of Balou du Rouet/Baloubet du Rouet, Contender, Domino, and Rio Grande/Ramiro.
 Bailey was purchased specifically for our breeding program as we believe with her bloodlines and jumping ability she will produce exactly what we are striving to breed.

-Bailey is in foal to Chicardo for a 2020 foal.
+Bailey is in foal to Quidam Blue for a 2021 foal.
 We are very impatiently waiting for this cross!